davidkern13/TypeScript-Cheatsheets/README.md

 ### Interface

-> Interface Define the shape and structure of objects or variables,
+> Interface Define the shape and structure of objects or variables.

 ```javascript
 interface InterfaceUserBase {